-Every weekend the senior banking staff runs one or more Capital or Faction Games, which are single-table tournament games with up
+The banking staff may run Capital or Faction Games, which are single-table tournament games with up

 to 10 players.
 This game type is usually WTA, but sometimes has a prize for second or third place.
-Prized are, as the name implies,
+Prizes are, as the name implies,

 usually carriers or faction battleships.
 Sometimes dreadnaughts or faction cruisers or frigates are used.